AbdaliDahir/angular-interview-questions-fr/README.md

   **[⬆ Back to Top](#table-of-contents)**

 13. ### What is metadata?
     Metadata is used to decorate a class so that it can configure the expected behavior of the class.
-The metadata is represented by decorators
+The metadata is represented by decorators. utilisées pour configurer un composant ou une directive.
+Elles peuvent être utilisées pour spécifier le nom du composant, le sélecteur HTML, les directives à utiliser, les services à injecter, et bien plus encore. sont définies à l'aide de décorateurs
     1. **Class decorators**, e.g. @Component and @NgModule
         ```typescript
         import { NgModule, Component } from '@angular/core';